kavinkumar24/C-sharp/task-6/Readme.md

 ## Events

-- It is a speical type of delegate, it is used for signal thaat something has happened.
+- It is a speical type of delegate, it is used for signal that something has happened.
 - It is a mechanism for communication between objects.

 ### syntax